gfarrell/dotfiles/readme.md

 [Git](https://git-scm.com/): contains config and shortcuts for the git version-control system.

+haskell: contains the config for ghci (basically just customises the Haskell repl).

 [i3](i3wm.org/) (Linux only): I use `i3-gaps` as my window manager (for
 X) on Linux.